heense/sanity-demo/README.md

 # Saskia Bobinska's demo Studio

-In this repo you will find a couple of interesting studio solutions - Each branch has its own focus.
+In this repo, you will find a couple of interesting studio solutions - Each branch has its own focus.

 ## Branches